narval-xyz/armory/apps/docs/docs/contributing/policy-engine-architecture.md

 Similar to the storage backend, the policy store and the entity store also live outside and are considered untrusted.
 The key difference is that the engine never writes to these stores, it only reads from them.
-The data in these stores are hashed and signed by the tenant's private key.
-The engine uses the tenant's public key to verify the signature and hash.
+The data in these stores are hashed and signed by the client's private key.
+The engine uses the client's public key to verify the signature and hash.
 This mechanism ensures that the data is authentic and has not been tampered with.